Mercedes-Benz W154: 1939

+The W154 was modified with a new lower front for the 1939 Grand Prix season, in which it again would win 3 of 4 championship races.

+1951 Formula Libre in Argentina

+Three of the W154 that remained after the war were shipped overseas for two Formula Libre races in the 1951 "Temporada Argentina" series, the February 1951 Buenos Aires Grand Prix (I) and 1951 Buenos Aires Grand Prix (II).
+Drivers were Herrmann Lang, newcomer Karl Kling and home favorite Juan Manuel Fangio.
+Only the modern supercharged Ferrari 166 FL of José Froilán González could beat the outdated Mercedes, but second-place finishes is not was Mercedes was aiming for.
+Mercedes discontinued the W154 programme did not run the 1939 Tripoli winning voiturette Mercedes-Benz W165 in post-war Grand Prix, cancelled the Mercedes-Benz W195 project in 1951 and built the Mercedes-Benz W196 for 1954.
+In addition, the Mercedes-Benz W194 300 SL was entered in sportscar racing in 1952, winning major races.

 1947–1957: Indianapolis 500

 Don Lee's W154 at Indianapolis in 1947.

 After the war, the W154 designated as chassis nine was discovered in Czechoslovakia.
 This was the car with which Lang had won the Coppa Ciano in 1938.
 The car was sold to Don Lee, an American racing team owner.
 During 1938, the rules for the Indianapolis 500 were modified to allow the European Grand Prix cars to compete, and in 1947, Lee entered his W154 with Duke Nalon as the driver.
 Nalon discovered that Riley Brett, an Offenhauser mechanic, had obtained some Mercedes engine blueprints.
 Nalon was able to make copies and from these, the team was able to prepare the engine.
 The mechanics started the engine but left it running on idle which caused the fuel to condense in the engine manifold.
 Due to the engine being mounted at an angle, the rear cylinders filled up with fuel, breaking the conrods and one piston.
 A new piston was hastily sand cast in time for the race.

 Although Nalon set the second fastest qualifying speed, the qualifying system meant that he would start the race from 18th position.
 During the race, the replacement piston failed after 119 laps and the car had to retire from the race.

 Nalon was not rehired for the 1948 race.
 Ralph Hepburn was to be the driver, having not found a drive for the previous season's race.
 Hepburn later decided to instead drive a Novi for team owner Lew Welch.
 Meanwhile, one of Welch's drivers, Chet Miller, had decided that the Novi was too difficult to drive.
 Miller agreed to drive the W154 for Don Lee.
 He qualified the car in 19th position, but come the race, had to rely on a relief driver after 29 laps.
 Ken Fowler took over on lap 30 and he handed it over to Louis Tomei on lap 50.
 Tomei continued through to lap 108, when the car had to retire with oil problems.